 Benzoyl peroxide is a common skincare ingredient often found in cleansers, toners, gels, and creams that helps fight acne.

-Salicylic acid is as an exfoliant, with the ability to penetrate into your pore lining and exfoliate inside your pores and on the surface of your skin.
+Salicylic acid is an exfoliant, with the ability to penetrate your pore lining and exfoliate inside your pores and on the surface of your skin.
 It’s also effective at reducing acne breakouts.

 Using mandelic acid to treat acne can have significantly fewer side effects such as inflammatory reactions as well as post-inflammatory hyperpigmentation.

 Niacinamide is ideal for treating blemishes because of its anti-inflammatory properties.
 It also works to suppress your skin’s inflammatory response which results in less redness, sores, and imperfections.